jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 **Provisions relating to employer or principal of financial adviser**

 ### 18 Employer or principal of financial adviser must be registered
-(1) This section applies where one person (A) employs another person (B) as employee or agent to perform a financial adviser service in the course of A’s business for A’s client or clients (the financial adviser service).
+(1) This section applies where one person (A) employs or engages another person (B) as employee or agent to perform a financial adviser service in the course of A’s business for A’s client or clients (the financial adviser service).
 (2) In any case to which this section applies,—
   (a) A must maintain registration for the duration of B’s employment or agency; and (b) B must not perform the financial adviser service if B knows or ought to know that A is not currently registered.